learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q35.** A developer builds a side panel that shows supplementary content — author bio, related articles — next to the main article on a blog.
+**Q.** A developer builds a side panel that shows supplementary content — author bio, related articles — next to the main article on a blog.
 Which element should wrap this side panel?

 - A) `<section>`
 - B) `<div>`